Skip to main content

 4-18-24 Hawk Falls Schedule

-Construction Update: Winter 2024-25
+Construction Update: Spring 2025

-With the return of warmer weather following the winter shut-down, crews will begin placing reinforcing steel and pouring the arch bridge’s concrete deck.
-Smaller cranes (than the giants used to erect the steel arches) on temporary timber mats will assist with moving materials into place as work progresses across the soaring new structure.
+Smaller cranes are now being used in lieu of the giant cranes that were used to erect the steel arches.
+These cranes, working from temporary timber mats, assist with moving materials into place as work progresses across the soaring new structure.

 After the shift, the contractor will complete work on the southbound half of the Hickory Run structure.
 By late fall 2025, southbound Turnpike traffic will be shifted onto the new structures.